-At the end of the day you are dealing with people.
+At the end of the day, you are dealing with people.
 As many philosophers and stoics have pointed out, a person is essentially a collection of habits.
-So in essence, good habits are cybersecurity.
+That means good habits are cybersecurity.
 Without good habits, all of the systems in the world won’t make a difference.

-I can’t tell you the number of times over my 15 year IT career in the silicon valley that I waltzed right into an office building, completely unannounced and in street clothes, sat down at someone else’s desk, and started using their workstation.
-When someone finally did stop and ask who I was or what I was doing, I would simply say, “I’m IT”, at which point the person would lose interest and go freshen up their coffee.
+I can’t tell you the number of times over my 15-year IT career in the silicon valley that I waltzed right into an office building, completely unannounced and in street clothes, sat down at someone else’s desk, and started using their workstation.
+Most of the time when someone did stop and ask who I was or what I was doing, I would simply say, “I’m IT”, at which point the person would lose interest and go freshen up their coffee.